MartinEden/whodis/README.md

     ]

 For devices that you are not interested in announcing (such as your printer), you can create an entry and set `announce` to false.

 Devices that do not have an entry in the hosts file will be announced as "Unknown device" to remind you to add them to the hosts file.
+You can see the associated MAC addresses by viewing the service log using `journalctl -user-unit whodis -e`.

 You will need to restart the service (`systemctl restart whodis`) for changes to this file to take effect.

 ## Settings